 Men were more likely to eat fast food at lunch, and women as a snack.

-Young people amid fast food: healthy problem
+Young people amid fast food

 In the CDC study, there are some interesting revelations.
 Mostly, younger people opt for fast foods – and that may be no surprise! – and those people with higher incomes eat more fast food, and that may be surprising.